legacysurvey/legacysurvey/pages/dr8/files.rst

     - NOTE: These images are resampled using Lanczos-3 resampling.

-    - NOTE: Images in WISE filters are on the Vega system, all other flux-related quantities in DR8 are reported on the AB system.
-See the `issues page`_ for more information.
+    - NOTE: Images in WISE bands are on the Vega system, all other flux-related quantities in DR8 are reported on the AB system.
+The `description`_ page lists the Vega-to-AB conversions `recommended by the WISE team`_.

+.. _`description`: ../description/#photometry
+.. _`recommended by the WISE team`: http://wise2.ipac.caltech.edu/docs/release/allsky/expsup/sec4_4h.html#conv2ab

 - coadd/<AAA>/<brick>/legacysurvey-<brick>-invvar-<filter>.fits.fz
     Corresponding stacked inverse variance image based on the sum of the